Details

 Trip Notes & Expectations

-- ACCOMMODATION: Our program fees are based on double-occupancy accommodation (see "Single Travelers" below if you do not have a travel companion and would be interested in a private room).
+Our program fees are based on double-occupancy accommodation (see "Single Travelers" below if you do not have a travel companion and would be interested in a private room).
 Our accommodations are chosen to provide a safe, conveniently located place to sleep.
 While you may be pleasantly surprised, please don't expect luxury, as we prioritize keeping our programs affordable.
 Please note that Hotel Chamonix is affiliated with the nearby Hotel Crete Blanche and, in some cases, the group could be divided between the two hotels.
+Important: Single room accommodations in European hotels are often smaller, and may not be to the same service level as double-occupancy rooms.

-- FLEXIBILITY: Your tour leader may sometimes choose slightly different routes than listed, or adjust the routes based on the hiking level of the participants.
+Your tour leader may sometimes choose slightly different routes than listed, or adjust the routes based on the hiking level of the participants.
 Please be flexible and understanding.

-- WEATHER: The route outlined in this itinerary is weather dependent, and you will need to be prepared for unpredictable mountain weather.
+The route outlined in this itinerary is weather dependent, and you will need to be prepared for unpredictable mountain weather.
 In the case of poor weather conditions, your tour leader will re-route your path while maintaining an effort to keep as close to the planned itinerary as possible.

 Single Travelers